 All those who experience ADHD in adulthood will have had it from childhood.

-Call our enquiries team for a confidential chat about treatment for ADHD.
+Call our enquiries team for a confidential chat about private treatment for ADHD.

 Not just a condition that affects young children, attention-deficit/hyperactivity disorder (ADHD) can also be experienced in later life.
 Adult Attention Deficit Hyperactivity Disorder treatment is individualised and uses current clinical evidence to highlight the possible treatment options which could include medication, Cognitive Behavioural Therapy and Psychoeducation.

 By assessing current behaviour levels and monitoring for inattention, hyperactivity and impulsiveness a diagnosis is given and treatment can begin.
 Claimont offer adult ADHD treatment and therapy at home if required.
 By using tests and scales, we can determine the severity and, following on from interviews and reports, we can then plan out a treatment plan that is unique to the individual.
 Our therapy options are flexible and tailor-made to suit the needs of the client.